About Joshua Self

 I’ve been using blogging, writing and podcasting along with social media and new web technologies for over 5 years to build digital relationships and have become a “go to” person for people that know me for my knowledge of web resources and social media expertise knowledge.

 A shoot I did with Fotowerks and in cooperation with Kathy G and Co. at The American Village to showcase the catering and venue.

 (video by Holloway Productions, you can find me at about 3:03)

 * I’m a MK (Missionary Kid) who was born in Birmingham, AL but grew up in the jungles of Bolivia, South America

-* I’m a US Navy vet and have lived in such places as Bolivia, Brazil, Guam, Saudi Arabia, Bahrain, Thailand, San Diego, and Mountainview, California and Memphis, Tennessee
+* I’m a US Navy vet and have lived in such places as Bolivia, Brazil, Guam, Saudi Arabia, Bahrain, Thailand, and all over the US.

-* I’ve played guitar and bass for almost 20 years now and played in four different bands that toured the Southeast US.
+* I’ve played guitar and bass for 20+ years now and played in four different bands that toured the Southeast US.

 * I started my love of computers with the Atari 800XL (see above) in the late ’80s and over the years I have built 3 different PCs, but now am a recent Apple convert.

 * I love writing screenplays and short stories even though I don’t have much time to do either now.

 Some minor accomplishments:

 - Won awards for “Best Director”, “Best Production” and “Best Cinematography” for the winter 2007 Sidewalk Scramble short film “38mm“